evertramos/nginx-proxy-automation/.github/README.md

 1. [wordpress-docker-letsencrypt](https://github.com/evertramos/wordpress-docker-letsencrypt)
 2. [docker-portainer-letsencrypt](https://github.com/evertramos/docker-portainer-letsencrypt)

-In this repo you will find a docker-compose file to start a production enviornment for a new wordpress site.
+In this repo you will find a docker-compose file to start a production environment for a new wordpress site.

 ## Credits